Study Design Questions

 - How do I merge the public data files?

-Currently, baseline, Year 1, Year 3, Year 5, and Year 9 core follow-up data are available to the public through the Office of Population Research data archive.
-Year 3, Year 5, and Year 9 in-home data are also available via the archive for a subset of core respondents.
-Medical records data, contextual, macroeconomic, geographic identifiers (sample city, state of residence, stratum/psu), Year 9 school characteristics, and genetic data are available to the public via a restricted use contract.
+Currently, baseline, Year 1, Year 3, Year 5, Year 9 and Year 15 core follow-up data are available to the public through the Office of Population Research data archive.
+Year 3, Year 5, Year 9 and Year 15 in-home data are also available via the archive for a subset of core respondents.
+Medical records data, contextual, macroeconomic, geographic identifiers (sample city, state of residence, stratum/psu), Year 9 and Year 15 school characteristics, and genetic data are available to the public via a restricted use contract.

 There is a two-step process to access the data: (1) register as a user of Princeton University's Office of Population Research data archive, and (2) sign up for access to the Fragile Families and Child Wellbeing Study within the data archive.
 Registering as a user of the archive is immediate and automated.
 Signing up for the Fragile Families data submits a request which is usually reviewed for approval within 1 business day.
 Please note that after logging in, the OPR website occasionally times out and a Fragile Families data request that was submitted by the user is not actually processed.
 After logging in to the archive, completing the data request within 10 minutes usually results in a successful submission.
 If you don't hear back about your approval status within 1 business day, email us at email@example.com.